droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

 As the players enter the camp, they are met by Stanimir, an old Vistana who informs them that the leader of their encampment, Madam Eva, has been waiting for them and points them toward Eva’s tent.
 Stanimir, a jovial, colorful old man with a twinkle in his eye is largely as described in <span class="citation">Mysterious Visitors (p.
 19)</span>.
 However, he has the spell *major image* prepared rather than *vampiric touch*.

 Stanimir is happy to answer any questions that the players may have about the Vistani or about Barovia, as described in <span class="citation">Vistani Lore (p.
 27)</span>.
 The sole exceptions are the information about soulless Barovians, which don't exist, and Old Bonegrinder, which Stanimir doesn't mention.
-In addition, Stanimir and the other Vistani don't know that a coven of **[Night Hags](https://2e.aonprd.com/Monsters.aspx?ID=257)** has recently taken up residence in the old windmill, which they know only as the Old Durst Mill.
+In addition, Stanimir and the other Vistani don't know that a coven of **night hags** has recently taken up residence in the old windmill, which they know only as the Old Durst Mill.
 The Vistani also don't mention Vistani curses, which are the stuff of mere superstition, and describe Strahd's interest in Tatyana as "true desire," rather than "true love."

 However, Stanimir will not discuss Strahd’s business at Tser Pool.
 Instead, he shares his belief that Strahd will not soon return, and reassures the players that anything discussed at their meeting with Madam Eva will not reach the vampire’s ears.